Lnrdbrgr/TreeHealthDetection/README.md

 This project aims at classifying infested spruce trees from aerial imagery, a method to make forest management and maintenance more efficient and providing the ability to react fast when necessary.

 #### Methodology
 The health status is classified using RCNNs (Regional Convolutional Neural Networks) at tree level by providing bounding box predictions along with the classification status.
 Image data is collected in 5 areas with ongoing infestation using a DJI drone over the spring and summer of 2023.
-Image data is not shared in this repository but some examples along with bounding boxes can be found in Data/ to get the pipeline running.
+Image data is not shared in this repository but some examples along with bounding boxes can be found in Data/ to get the pipeline running (maybe not applicable yet).

-## Code

-The project is divided in different modules represented by the folders above.
-This repository provides an End-to-End solution from the initial orthomosaic to a trained model along with accuracy measures.
-The code is kept as generall as possible to enable object detection on any custom dataset.

-Pre-processing scripts can be found under PreProcessing.
-The scripts expect a (large tif-) image along with a csv of bounding box coordinates and classification status.
-The large image is divided to smaller subsamples to enable model training.
-For each smaller image, an xml in Pascal-VOC style is generated to store bounding box information.

-Scripts for model training are located under Detection. engine.py runs the model training.
-The remaining scripts collect utility and helper functions and classes.
-Image augmentation transformations can be set in transformations.py.